Home » Course » Entree » Mushroom Bourguignon

 Ingredients You’ll Need

-In this recipe, mushrooms, onions, carrots, thyme and red wine are simmered into a savory mushroom stew perfect for both casual and sophisticated dining.
+In this recipe, mushrooms, onions, carrots, thyme, and red wine are simmered into a savory mushroom stew perfect for both casual and sophisticated dining.

 Here is everything you will need:

-• Mushrooms – crimini (brown)
+• Mushrooms – Use crimini (aka baby Bellas).

-• Pearl onions – white or brown
+• Pearl onions – Use white or brown.
+You can omit it if preferred.

-• Onion – yellow, brown or white
+• Onion – Both brown and white varieties will work well.

 • Red wine – I picked up a vegan wine, WELL REaD, from TJ’s for around $6.